 Researchers do not yet know exactly why some children get Wilms tumors, but they have made great progress in understanding how normal kidneys develop, as well as how this process can go wrong, leading to a Wilms tumor.

 The kidneys develop very early as a fetus grows in the womb.
-Some of the cells that are supposed to develop into mature kidney cells stay as early kidney cells instead.
-Clusters of these early kidney cells sometimes remain after the baby is born.
+Some of the cells that are supposed to develop into mature kidney cells sometimes stay as early kidney cells instead, and might remain even after the baby is born.
 Usually, these cells mature by the time the child is 3 to 4 years old.
-If this doesn’t happen, the cells might somehow begin to grow out of control, which might result in a Wilms tumor.
+But if this doesn’t happen, the cells might somehow begin to grow out of control, which might result in a Wilms tumor.

 Sometimes these gene changes are passed on from a parent to a child, but most Wilms tumors don’t seem to be caused by inherited gene mutations.
 Instead, they seem to result from gene changes that occur early in a child’s life, perhaps even before birth.

 Some gene changes may just be random events that sometimes happen inside a cell, without having an outside cause.
-There are no known lifestyle-related or environmental causes of Wilms tumors, so it is important to know that there is nothing these children or their parents could have done to prevent these cancers.
+There are no known lifestyle-related or environmental causes of Wilms tumors, so it's important to know that there is nothing these children or their parents could have done to prevent these cancers.